 FUMC welcomes everyone.

-is to grow a community that welcomes and engagemes all persons to be Christ followers
+is to grow a community that welcomes and engages all persons to be Christ followers

 is to transform the world by transforming lives and building up the next generation of Christ followers.

-As congregants of the First United Methodist Church of Ann Arbor, we welcome and affirm all persons.
+We welcome and affirm all persons.
 We are intentional in being inclusive of all races and ethnicities, sexual orientations, gender identities, ages and stages of life, abilities, and socioeconomic statuses.
-Our congregation is grounded in the gospel of Jesus Christ, which tears down walls and builds up community.
+We are grounded in the gospel of Jesus Christ, which tears down walls and builds up community.
 We are progressive, relevant, and committed to seeking peace and building hope through worship, service, social justice, and education.
 No matter where you are on your faith journey, or how you worship, we hope you will feel welcome and included.

 I grew up in a family with deep United Methodist roots, but like a lot of people, I drifted away from church as a young adult.
 When I felt God nudging me to come back, I spent a lot of time visiting and learning about other denominations.
 That is when I chose United Methodism because I love our emphasis on growing in faith and serving others.
 Before following my call to ordained ministry, I taught high school English, English as a Second Language in Switzerland, and Composition at a local community college.
 I also stayed home with my child until they started school.
 I first came to FUMC as the associate pastor in 2010 and was appointed lead pastor in 2018.
 I love this congregation and feel grateful every day to serve a church that is so vital, healthy, and joy-filled!
 More than anything, I believe the church should be a place of hope – hope for today and hope for the future – for all of God’s people.
 My passions in ministry include preaching, teaching, community-building, and social justice.
 I have one college-aged child, Emmett, three cats, and a dog named Turtle.